Donald Trump: Voters Celebrate After Federal Judge Temporarily Overturns Muslim Ban

 Celebrate good times!
 Voters rejoiced after a federal judge temporarily overturned Donald Trump’s Muslim ban nationwide on Feb.
 3, taking to Twitter to voice their appreciation.
-It was effective immediately, leading to an outpouring of support!
+Keep reading for EXCLUSIVE details on what to expect next!

 A federal judge in Seattle issued a temporary nationwide restraining order on Feb.
 3, immediately putting a stop to President Donald Trump‘s extreme vetting order.
-Voters were outraged when he banned citizens of seven predominantly Muslim countries from entering the United States, so they were obviously thrilled when it was overturned!
+Some voters were outraged when he banned citizens of seven predominantly Muslim countries from entering America, so they were obviously thrilled when it was overturned!
 U.S. District Judge James Robart ruled in favor of Washington Attorney General Bob Ferguson‘s motion, leading to a widespread celebration.
-One person wrote,”Remember, Trump can get away with only as much as we let him.”
+One person wrote, “Remember, Trump can get away with only as much as we let him.”

 Another voter excitedly chimed in, “This is the power of the constitution & the power of the legal system in the US.
 No one, not even the president, is above them. #muslimban.”
 Several people were in consensus, with one adding, “Huge kudos to the #WashingtonAG for getting the #MuslimBan halted.
 Great news in a dark time for this country.”
 It was a momentous occasion!